 Also, if you don't have the Hearts A Flutter framelit, you can create an open heart by printing out two heart templates and cutting out one to trace onto cardstock, then cut out center of cardstock.

-All of the content on this blog is my sole responsibility and the use of and content of the classes, services, or products offered is not endorsed by Stampin' Up!
+The content of this blog is the sole responsibility of Debra Crowley, expressively deb.com, as an Independent Stampin' Up!
+Demonstrator.
+The use of and content of classes, services or products offered is not endorsed by Stampin' Up!